Sustainable travel & social project

 We work with partners who share our values.
 The people who work for us are all locals, such as guides, drivers and hostesses and they receive a fair amount for their services.
 Where possible, we include excursions, guesthouses and (eco) hotels in our offer that are based on sustainable tourism.

-- Torarica Group (3 hotels) is the Partner van SURINAME CONSERVATION FOUNDATION
+- Torarica Group (3 hotels), partner of SURINAME CONSERVATION FOUNDATION

 - Hotel Krasnapolsky is a member of the SURINAME CONSERVATION FOUNDATION GREEN PARTNERSHIP PROGRAM (SGPP)